 Reporting Identity Theft to the Police

-No matter what type of identity theft we talk about, the first step in recovering is to file a report with the FTC.
+No matter what type of identity theft it is, the first step in the recovery process is to file a report with the FTC.
 The second step (and possibly the most important) is to obtain a police report.
-There is some debate about the order here – some experts say you should get an identity theft police report first, then contact the FTC.
+While there is some debate about the order, the general rule of thumb is to get an identity theft police report first, then contact the FTC.

 Either way, these should happen about the same time.
-Whichever you do first, you will want to reference the first complaint with the second (in other words, if you fill out the FTC complaint first, you will want to reference it when you report the identity theft to the police, and vice versa.)
+Whichever you do first, you will want to reference the first complaint with the second.

 Reporting identity theft to the police is often a difficult experience for the identity theft victim.
-First, the police may not even want to come out and talk with you, they may send you to a website to fill out a form.
-This makes some people feel like their complaint isn't being "taken seriously" by the police.
-It's important to know, however, that the police have a primary responsibility to protect people from imminent danger, and identity theft is a very low-impact crime from the police perspective: there is only one victim (you), no "harm" was done (meaning you were not bodily injured), and they will not be able to apprehend the accused if they show up.
+First, when you visit the police station, they may not want to talk with you, they may send you to a website to fill out a form.
+This makes some people feel as though their complaint isn't being taken seriously.
+It's important to know, however, that the police have a primary responsibility to protect people from imminent danger, and identity theft is a very low-impact crime from the police perspective.
+The victim (you) has not suffered any bodily harm .

 Many victims have reported that police would not even take an identity theft report from them.
 This phenomenon has to do with jurisdictions and training.
-The police typically deal with crimes that happen in the area they work (city or county) and are not responsible for handling something that occurs outside their jurisdiction.
+The police typically deal with crimes that happen in the area where they work (e.g., city or county) and are not responsible for handling something that occurs outside of their jurisdiction.

 If that is the case, you will want to have photocopies made of both the identity theft police report and your FTC complaint.
 These will be required by any company you get into a dispute with, which will be any company where the identity thief used your name.
 Keep the original for yourself, they only need a copy.
-Some companies will want you to have this notarized, but it is not required by any law at the time of this writing.
+Some companies will ask you to have the reports notarized, but this is not required by any law.